rosthia/Datacleaning/README.md

 - Script run_analysis.R is created and is later executed in same working directory

 Files type description
-run_analysis.R - script
+- run_analysis.R: cleaning script
-tidydata.txt - output for tidy data set codebook.md - code details
+- tidydata.txt: output for tidy data set
+- codebook.md: code details

 The run_analysis.R script comprises of the following as per assignment specs:
 - Merges the training and the test sets to create one data set;